Ali-Barzegari-d/week8_2nd_sample/README.md

 In this lab, you will integrate your understanding of C++ exception safety, RAII, templates, and compile-time type analysis.
 You will implement multiple modular components that demonstrate resource management, template-based abstractions, and concept-driven constraints.

-The lab consists of five graded tasks:
+The lab consists of four tasks:

-- **ConfigManager** – file-based configuration management with exception safety.
 - **Result<T, E>** – header-only generic result type; you will implement the methods using TODO hints.
-- **TaskScheduler** – task execution pipeline with exception handling.
-- **ResourceLogger** – RAII-based logging system with timestamps and move semantics.
+- **Expression Evaluator Library** — simple parsing and computation
+- **Statistics Library** — static library structure with encapsulation and debug flags
+- **Text Utility Library** — header/source separation with preprocessor-controlled logging

 All work is autograded via CI/CTest.
 When the GitHub Actions build is green, you earn full marks.